Skip to content

 • Harder to implement

-Typically, a single job is easier to implement as it avoids the need to pass the firmware ID between jobs.
+Typically, a single job is easier to implement as it avoids the need to pass the firmware ID between jobs and to verify as input in each job.
 However, for better granularity, error handling, and resource efficiency, separate jobs are recommended.

 Troubleshooting